Richard Chevolleau

-Early life
+Early life and education

 Chevolleau was born in Kingston, Jamaica, and raised in Toronto.
 After completing high school, he studied the Meisner Technique of acting with Paul Bardier.

 Career

 He began his career in the late 1980s with guest parts in the television series My Secret Identity and Friday the 13th: The Series, before having his first major starring role in the 1989 television film Pray for Me, Paul Henderson.

 In 1994 he had a starring role in the television series Boogies Diner.
 In 1995 he starred in Clement Virgo's film Rude.
 He also starred in Virgo's 1997 film The Planet of Junior Brown.